chenxiaolong/BCR/README.md

 * Support for old Android versions (support is dropped as soon as maintenance becomes cumbersome)
 * Workarounds for [OEM-specific battery optimization and app killing behavior](https://dontkillmyapp.com/)
 * Workarounds for devices that don't support the [`VOICE_CALL` audio source](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource#VOICE_CALL) (eg. using microphone + speakerphone)
-* Support for direct boot mode (the state before the device is initially unlocked after reboot)
 * Support for stock, unrooted firmware

 ## Usage